 In addition, you’ll benefit from the faculty of Brandeis’ esteemed Heller School for Social Policy and Management, where social justice meets public policy.

 As highly trained organizational leaders, Hornstein MA-MBA graduates are well prepared to work in a range of settings, including Jewish federations and Jewish community centers, advocacy organizations, camps, schools and start-ups.

-Our program currently has nearly 700 alumni working in such organizations as Ma'ayan: Torah Studies from the Sources, Jewish Community Federation and Endowment Fund of San Francisco, Moishe House, Camp Kadimah and the Anti-Defamation League of New England.
+Our program has more than 700 alumni working in such organizations as Ma'ayan: Torah Studies from the Sources, Jewish Community Federation and Endowment Fund of San Francisco, Moishe House, Camp Kadimah and the Anti-Defamation League of New England.

 Over 21 months (four and a half semesters, including the summer between years one and two), you’ll take Hornstein courses totaling 36 credits, Heller courses totaling 38 credits and electives totaling 6 credits, for a total of 80 credits.
 You’ll be required to demonstrate proficiency in modern Hebrew.

 The final Hornstein course is a capstone, where you’ll begin to apply your new knowledge to the professional workplace.
 You’ll also complete, during your final Hornstein semester, the Team Consulting Project Workshop, which will give you the team-building skills and consulting tools you’ll need throughout your career.